 While the TCJA did increase the deduction limit of charitable gifts from 50% to 60% of Adjusted Gross Income, the deduction itself was unaffected by the act.
-However, due to the SALT limitation and the new standard deduction, charitable giving may now be an afterthought to many taxpayers.
-According to a June 2018 report by the American Enterprise Institute, they believe charitable giving by individuals will decrease by 4% (about $17 billion) in 2018 alone.
-We are not sure if this was the intent of law or not, but if you take away the economic benefit of charitable giving, some may no longer participate.
+However, due to the SALT limitation and the expanded standard deduction, charitable giving may now be an afterthought to many taxpayers.

 - Review your tax estimate to see if you are able to itemize before you make year-end gifts.